Poetics (Aristotle)

-The surviving book of Poetics is primarily concerned with drama, and the analysis of tragedy constitutes the core of the discussion.
+The surviving book of Poetics is primarily concerned with drama; the analysis of tragedy constitutes the core of the discussion.

-Although the text is universally acknowledged in the Western critical tradition, "almost every detail about [t]his seminal work has aroused divergent opinions".
-Among scholarly debates on the Poetics, the three most prominent have concerned the meanings of catharsis and hamartia (these being the best known), and the question why Aristotle appears to contradict himself between chapters 13 and 14.
+Although the text is universally acknowledged in the Western critical tradition, "every detail about this seminal work has aroused divergent opinions."
+Of scholarly debates on the Poetics, four have been most prominent.
+These include the meanings of catharsis and hamartia, the Classical unities, and the question of whether Aristotle contradicts himself between chapters 13 and 14.

 Background

-Aristotle's work on aesthetics consists of the Poetics, Politics (Bk VIII) and Rhetoric.
+Aristotle's works on aesthetics consist of the Poetics, Politics (Bk VIII), and Rhetoric.
 The Poetics was lost to the Western world for a long time.
 The text was restored to the West in the Middle Ages and early Renaissance only through a Latin translation of an Arabic version written by Averroes.
 The accurate Greek-Latin translation made by William of Moerbeke in 1278 was virtually ignored.
 At some point during antiquity, the original text of the Poetics was divided in two, each "book" written on a separate roll of papyrus.
-Only the first part – that which focuses on tragedy and epic (as a quasi-dramatic art, given its definition in Ch 23) – survives.
+Only the first part—that which focuses on tragedy and epic (as a quasi-dramatic art, given its definition in Ch.
+23)—survives.
 The lost second part addressed comedy.
-Some scholars speculate that the Tractatus coislinianus summarises the contents of the lost second book.
+Some scholars speculate that the Tractatus coislinianus summarizes the contents of the lost second book.